Particular/docs.particular.net/nservicebus/operations/auditing.md

 If no OverrideTimeToBeReceived is defined then:

-**Version 5 and below**: TimeToBeReceived of the original message will be used.
+**Versions 5 and below**: TimeToBeReceived of the original message will be used.

-**Version 6 and above**: No TimeToBeReceived will be set.
+**Versions 6 and above**: No TimeToBeReceived will be set.

 ## Configuring auditing